Security Officers vs. Technology: Finding the Right Balance in Business Security

 Advanced security technology should be employed for continuous monitoring, providing real-time alerts when potential threats are detected.
 Tools such as video surveillance with remote viewing capabilities can allow security officers to monitor activity from a central location or while patrolling other parts of the premises.
 Automated systems can handle routine tasks like access control, freeing security officers to focus on high-priority responsibilities.

-2. Deploy Security Officers for High-Risk Areas and Incident Response
+2. Deploy Security Officers for High-Risk Areas and

 While technology handles routine surveillance, security officers should be deployed in high-risk areas or in locations where a physical presence is most needed.
 They should also be prepared to respond to alerts triggered by technology.
 For instance, if a camera detects suspicious activity, an officer can be dispatched to investigate and take action.